Top 10 Thunderbird Alternatives to Try in 2025

 Pros

-• All mailboxes in one place
+• All mailboxes consolidated in one interface

-• Lots of integrations
+• Extensive third-party integrations

-• Easy meeting scheduling
+• Streamlined meeting scheduling functionality

 Cons